 Book a Croatia Cruise

 A Croatia Cruise is the most hassle-free and cost effective way to experience the best of Game of Thrones.
 Explorer Cruises are the perfect mix of socialising, exploring and relaxing on a small ship cruise, and for Game of Thrones fans, the Split to Dubrovnik or Dubronvik to Split routes would be our tour pick.
+Occasionally we also run a Game of Thrones cruise.
 These cruises offer an optional Game of Thrones Walking Tour in Dubrovnik, and a Split Walking Tour in Split.
 There is also time to visit the island of Lokrum, located just off the coast of Dubrovnik and the town of Klis, located just outside of Split, during your cruise.

 Rent a Yacht